fcboucher/BBM/README.md

 In order to use the code, copy or download the 'BBM_functions_bounds_estimated_or_not_plus_uncertainty_with_CIs.R' R script, send all of it to R, and finally use the master function: 'fit_BBM_model_uncertainty'.
 Details on its use are given as comments in the script: please read them.

+There are currently no help pages for these functions but R scripts are heavily commented and should give you all the information needed on parameters, outputs, etc.

 An example of use is given in the script 'Example.R'.
 It uses the 'Sim_BBM.R' function to simulate traits evolving under BBM.